munificent/game-programming-patterns/book/data-locality.markdown

 4. Now we go back to step one for *every component of every entity in the game*.

 The scary part is we have no idea how any of these objects are laid out in memory.
 We're completely at the mercy of the memory manager.
-As entities get allocated and freed over time, the heap is likely to become increasingly randomly organized in memory.
+As entities get allocated and freed over time, the heap is likely to become increasingly randomly organized.

 **TODO: illustration**

 If our goal was to take a whirlwhind tour around the game's address space like some "256MB of RAM in Four Nights!" cheap vacation package, this would be a fantastic deal.
 But our goal is to run the game quickly, and <span name="chase">traipsing</span> all over main memory is *not* the way to do that.
-Remember that `doAbsolutelyNothingFor500Cycles()` function?
-Well this code is calling that *all the time*.
+Remember that `sleepFor500Cycles()` function?
+Well this code is effectively calling that *all the time*.

 <aside name="chase">